Microsoft-USEduAzure/workshops/serverless/create-cognitive-services-resources.md

 ## Create a Content Moderation resource
 1. Click **Create a resource** in the upper left-hand corner of the Azure portal.
-1. In the Search field, type in "Content" and choose "Content Moderator"
+1. In the Search field, type in "Content Moderator" and choose "Content Moderator"
 ![Search for Content Moderator](media/content-moderator-1.png)
 1. Click the **Create** button and fill out the resource creation form